michaelmangelsdorf/Sonne8/Work_in_progress/README.txt

 For byte offsets below 128:
 During fetch operations, the C (Code) register provides the page index.
 When in data context, the D register provides the page index.
 For byte offsets above 127:
-During fetch operations, the page index is implied to be 255.
-When in data context, the L register provides the page index.
+During instruction or literal fetch operations, the page index is in the G register (GLOBAL).
+When in data context (not fetching), the L register provides the page index.

-Page 255 is called the Global page.
-Special instructions called GET-PUT involve another page index stored in the L (Local) register.
-These instructions allow register values A, B, R and W to be copied to and from a four-byte GET-PUT region in both the global and local page.
+Special instructions called GET-PUT involve the G (GLOBAL) and L (Local) registers.
+These instructions allow register values A, B, R and I to be copied to and from a four-byte GET-PUT region in both the global and local page.
 Incrementing and decrementing the L register can be used to implement subroutine stack frames (each of one page).

 Accumulator Registers

 	There are three accumulator registers, A, B and R. A and B or the ALU input operands.
-R receives the result of all ALU instructions, and has an attached bias register to it.
-A, B and R each have a cache register attached to them, which holds their previous value when a new value is assigned.
-The previous value can be copied back into the respective register.
+R receives the result of all ALU instructions.
+R can also be incremented/decremented by small numbers.

 Address Registers

-	Accumulator registers A and B, and the working register W are address registers.
+	Accumulator registers A and B are address registers.
 Whenever one of these three is written to, it becomes the active one.
 The active address register provides the implied address offset for every memory load/store operation.

 Register M